 inventory becomes paramount in protecting your property.

 Landlords remain responsible for insuring their property and contents.
 Should your property be let unfurnished we would still strongly advise that limited contents insurance is taken out to cover items such as your carpets and

 It is also important that you notify your insurance company that the property is to be let, as unfortunately some companies will not cover you under these circumstances

 Brightwells roots were originally established in 1846 and we continue to be an independent company proud to provide a service to the highest professional standards in all that we do.

 The quality residential, agricultural, sales and lettings operation based from Cathedral Chambers, in Hereford, is supported by regional offices in Builth Wells and Leominster.
-We also incorporate the fastest growing Bloodstock Department in the country, a leading provincial Fine Art Saleroom and the largest 4 x 4 vehicle auctions in Britain.
+We are also a leading provincial Fine Art Saleroom and the largest 4 x 4 vehicle auctions in Britain.